 Online Learning Success

-Walden’s MSN program features three enrollment options depending on your previous education, experience, and education goals.
+Walden’s MSN program features three program tracks depending on your previous education, experience, and education goals.
 The courses and pace of the program will depend on the track chosen.

 Tuition costs will vary depending on your previous education.
 Get in touch with an enrollment advisor today by calling 8552035779, to learn more about tuition costs for this program and financial aid options.Walden's enrollment advisors are committed to helping identify and leverage opportunities for you to save money on your education.

 "My education from Walden helped me achieve my goal of becoming CEO of the clinic where I was previously nurse manager."

 *Source: National Center for Education Statistics (NCES) IPEDS database.
 Retrieved July 2017, using CIP code 51.3801 (Registered Nursing/Registered Nurse).
 Includes 2016 preliminary data.

 †Career options may require additional experience, training, or other factors beyond the successful completion of this master’s in nursing online program.

 ‡Some entry options may require that you fulfill general education requirements prior to taking masters-level coursework.
 Once you meet these requirements, you will continue to your MSN program.
 Please speak to an enrollment advisor for more details.